Information updated February 2020

-Locally, the Post sponsors the Winsted Boy Scouts, and youth delegates to Minnesota Boys State.
+Locally, Winsted’s Martin Krueger American Legion Post #407 sponsors the Winsted BSA Scout Troops, and annually sponsors youth delegates to Minnesota Boys State.
 Members visit and provide Christmas gifts for veterans in the area’s care centers and Veterans Administration hospitals, as well as donate to local charities and causes.
 Since Sept.
-11, 2001, the Legion has reintroduced the Blue Star Banner Program for families with a loved one in uniform, and the Post has distributed these banners locally.
+11, 2001, the Legion has reintroduced the Blue Star Banner program for families with a loved one in uniform, and the Post has presented these banners locally.

 Each year, the Legion conducts a public Memorial Day observance, a Veterans Day dinner, a pancake breakfast the first Sunday of each month, and dinners as announced.

-To join, you must be an honorably discharged member of the Armed Forces who served at least 90 days during designated periods of conflict.
+To join the American Legion, you must have served at least one day of active military duty since December 7, 1941, and have been honorably discharged or are still serving honorably.
 Annual dues are $35.
-Meetings are the first Wednesday of every month at 7:30 p.m. at the Legion club at 161 1st Street North.
+Meetings are the first Wednesday of every month at 7:30 pm (with the exception of January) at the Legion club at 161 1st Street North.

-With present membership at 119, officers are: Commander Jeff Sterner, Finance Officer Chris Otto, and Adjutant/Membership Chip Guggemos.
+With present membership of 98, officers are: Commander Jeff Sterner, Finance Officer Chris Otto, and Adjutant/Membership Director Chip Guggemos

-American Legion Auxiliary Post 407 was established to help support veterans, soldiers, and their families.
-It also helps other organizations within our community by volunteering hours or monetary donations.
+American Legion Auxiliary Unit 407 was established to help support veterans, soldiers, and their families.
+The unit also supports other organizations within our community by volunteering hours or providing monetary support.